-Currently we fund 14 staff for ROSY, a mixture of respite nurses, trainees and HCAs (Health Care Assistants) in Oxfordshire, to do the equivalent of 11.5 full time jobs in respite care for our ROSY families.
-61% of their time is for ROSY, their other time is spent focused on the other needs of the children and their families.
+Currently ROSY funds 11 people in Oxfordshire, a mixture of respite nurses, trainees and HCAs (Health Care Assistants), the equivalent of 7.5 full time roles in respite care for our ROSY families.
+Approximately two thirds of their time is dedicated to respite care, the rest is spent focused on the other needs of the children and their families.

 Sandra Warlow (left) and Liz Hill